benb116/Etch/README.md

 # Etch

 Etch is an auto-drawing digital Etch a Sketch built on top of a Raspberry Pi.
 Stepper motors mounted under a television turn 3D printed knobs to match the drawing motion on the screen.
-The knobs can also be turned by hand to manually draw lines and curves on the display.
+The knobs can also be turned by hand to manually draw lines on the display.

 This repository contains the following: